compose-forks/ComposeDateTimePicker/README.md

 DateTimePicker(
     showing = showingDateTime,
-    colors = darkColorPalette(), //Temporary untill themeing in Dialogs is fixed onComplete = { dateTime ->
+    onComplete = { dateTime ->
         // Do stuff with java.time.LocalDateTime object which is passed in })